Close Menu

 Millets including proso millets are rich in fiber, protein, antioxidants and complex carbohydrates, which can be valuable in preventing cardiovascular diseases.

-Studies suggest that Proso millet consumption may reduce high blood pressure and high cholesterol levels.
+Studies suggest that Proso millet consumption may reduce high blood pressure and high cholesterol levels, both of which are the primary risk factors of heart disease.

-Additionally, regular consumption of millets has been found to reduce high blood pressure and high cholesterol levels in postmenopausal women suffering from signs of cardiovascular diseases.
-Both of these conditions are primary risk factors for heart disease.
+Additionally, regular consumption of millets has been found to reduce high blood pressure and high cholesterol levels in post menopausal women suffering from signs of cardiovascular diseases.

 Moreover, the magnesium content in proso millet also supports heart health by helping maintain normal blood pressure levels and reducing the risk of hypertension and stroke.